Protein and insulin. Why do my blood sugars rise after a high protein meal?

 So, if the protein can turn to glucose, why don’t we see massive glucose spike?

 The role of insulin and glucagon in glucose control

-In order to properly understand how we process protein it’s critical to understand the role of the hormones insulin and glucagon in controlling the release of glycogen release from our liver.
+To properly understand how we process protein, it’s critical to understand the role of the hormones insulin and glucagon in controlling the release of glycogen release from our liver.

 These terms can be confusing.
 So let me spell it out.

 - The liver stores glucose in the form of glycogen in the liver.